Negib Berouti’s Vanished Building in Jaffa

 Side-by-side comparison of a modern aerial view of Jaffa (left) and a 1944 survey map of the same section (right).
 The green circle on the right image marks the site where Negib Berouti’s house once stood, now visible as an empty lot in the modern image.

-“Najib Berouti’s building, which was inhabited by Francis Jallad, the owner of the wheat mill on the Jerusalem Road.
+“Negib Berouti’s building, which was inhabited by Francis Jallad, the owner of the wheat mill on the Jerusalem Road.
 Under Israel, it was converted into a police station.
 Later, during Lahat’s tenure [Shlomo Lahat] as mayor of Tel Aviv–Jaffa, its demolition was ordered.
 Its location was at the crossroads in front of Al-Kamal Pharmacy.”

-Negib Berouti’s building in Jaffa, demolished by the Israelis in the 1990s.
+Negib Berouti’s mansion in Jaffa, demolished by the Israelis around 1980.
 Photograph by Frank Scholten, Palästina, Jaffa 2 (1930), photo no. 137, p.
 64.

 Sadly, the parcel of land where Negib Berouti’s imposing building once stood now serves as a parking lot, as shown in the image below.